How to Get Over Travel Anxiety and Bliss Out on Your Next Flight

-To the people clinging to their pill bottles: there’s nothing wrong with downers if that’s what works best for you.
+To the people clinging to their pill bottles: There’s nothing wrong with drugs if that’s what works best for you.
 Talk to your doctor, or seek out a plane phobia therapist that can refer you to a psychiatrist.
 I talked to a coworker about her experience with Xanax on a plane, and she told me it will make you dazed, your heart rate will slow, and you'll get sleepy.
-Overall, she recommends it.
-I consider her a mid-level anxious person, no more or less fight-or-flighty than your average New Yorker, so take that with a grain of salt… Or water and a meal, if you go that route.
+Overall, she recommends it (and so do many other fliers).
+I consider her a mid-level anxious person, no more or less fight-or-flighty than your average New Yorker, so take that with a grain of salt—or water and a meal, if you go that route.

 But before you put anything into your body, be aware of how the substances you’re already consuming might affect your anxiety levels.
 Skip the coffee.
 Maybe even skip the sugary drinks and snack foods.
-If you feel frantic before the flight and you have some time at home to exercise, it doesn’t hurt to do a bit of cardio.
+Same goes for alcohol.
+If you feel frantic before the flight and you have some time at home to exercise, it doesn’t hurt to do a bit of cardio or yoga.
 Endorphins help fix your life for a little while, IMO.

-Once you’ve eliminated chaos from your diet, try Cannabidiol (CBD) oil.
-It has less than .3% THC, the happy compound found in marijuana, which means you’re not going to Cloud Nine on the stuff, but CBD can still potentially chill you out, reduce anxiety and pain (and potentially decrease seizures and withdrawal symptoms).
-Its effects were described in a New York Times article as “balancing; a leveling, soothing sensation in the body mostly, and an evenness of attention in the mind.”
+Once you’ve eliminated chaos from your diet, try CBD oil.
+It has less than .3% THC, the happy compound found in marijuana, which means you’re not going to Cloud Nine on the stuff, but CBD can potentially chill you out, as well as reduce anxiety and pain.

 Engage in some trusty breathing exercises

-It’s kind of ridiculous how much breathing can actually affect the mind.
+It’s kind of crazy how much breath exercise can affect the mind and body.
 Psychologists have debated this phenomenon for a while; do our physiological symptoms inform our thought processes or visa versa?
-Point is, you don’t need to download a fancy meditation app to slow heart rate.
-One of the breathing methods that most helps me when I wake up in the middle of the night with a rapidly beating heart: Breathe in from your diaphragm for a count of four, and then breathe out for a count of six or eight.
+Download a meditation app for a guided approach to clearing your mind and slowing your heart rate through breathwork.
+One of the breathing techniques that most helps me when I wake up in the middle of the night with a rapidly beating heart: Breathe in from your diaphragm for a count of four, and then breathe out for a count of six or eight.
 Repeat as needed.

-Look at the wings during turbulence, and use a mantra
+Look at the wings during turbulence—and repeat a mantra

 Let’s get this out of the way: It’s unlikely that turbulence will ever bring down a flight; when we asked a pilot, he could recall only one recorded crash caused by strong jet streams.
-The passengers were sightseeing Mount Fuji, a favorite pastime of anxious flyers everywhere.
+The passengers were sightseeing near Mount Fuji, a favorite pastime of anxious fliers everywhere.

 There are tons of resources online for calm- and sleep-inducing playlists; personally, I’ve found that they work, so it’s worth trying.
-Here, look, I even made you a playlist of the songs I most often listen to when I’m taking off and landing.
-Disclaimer: if you’re the type to label any slow, minor-key song as “depressing” and write it off in fear it will hold a mirror to the tormented soul you're not quite ready to explore, steer clear and really just stick to Adele.
-Anyway, here’s the playlist:
+To get you started on the right track, I even made you a playlist of the songs I most often listen to when I’m taking off and landing.